History of podcasting: Apple adds podcasts to iTunes

-In June 2005, Apple added podcasting to its iTunes 4.9 music software and building a directory of podcasts at its iTunes Music Store.iTunes 4.9 with podcasting available for download—still no formal announcement Engadget The new iTunes could subscribe to, download and organize podcasts, which made a separate aggregator application unnecessary for many users.
+In June 2005, Apple added podcasting to its iTunes 4.9 music software and building a directory of podcasts at its iTunes Music Store.
+The new iTunes could subscribe to, download and organize podcasts, which made a separate aggregator application unnecessary for many users.
 Apple also promoted creation of podcasts using its GarageBand and QuickTime Pro software and the MP4 format instead of MP3.
 Prior to iTunes' seamless integration, acquiring and organising podcasts required dedicated "podcatching" software that was often clunky and intimidating for the average user.

 In July 2005, U.S. President George W. Bush became a podcaster of sorts, when the White House website added an RSS 2.0 feed to the previously downloadable files of the president's weekly radio addresses.
 Also in July, the first People's Choice Podcast Awards were held during the Podcast Expo.
 Awards were given in 20 categories.
 On September 28, 2005, exactly a year after first tracking hits for the word "podcasts" on Google's search engine, Google found more than 100 million hits on the word "podcasts".
 In November 2005, the first Portable Media Expo and Podcasting Conference was held at the Ontario Convention Center in Ontario, California.
 The annual conference changed its name to the Podcast and New Media Expo, which stopped being held in 2015.
 On December 3, 2005, "podcast" was named the word of the year in 2005 by the New Oxford American Dictionary and would be in the dictionary in 2006.